elfrucool/spring-batch-workshop/exercise-2/README.md

 In this practice we will create a job _ImportAddressListJob_ with two steps: _ImportAddressListStep_ that is a chunk-oriented one and _VerifyStep_ which is a tasklet step (it will be used to verify that everything went well).
 We will create an [ItemReader][BATCH-ITEM-READER], an [ItemProcessor][BATCH-ITEM-PROCESSOR] and an [ItemWriter][BATCH-ITEM-WRITER] to do the job of importing a CSV file to a database.

+<strong>Note:</strong> Most of this practice is based on [https://spring.io/guides/gs/batch-processing/](https://spring.io/guides/gs/batch-processing/) although it is not identical.

 ## TASK 1: SET UP BUILD ENVIRONMENT

 Since we already practiced this in [exercise 1][EXERCISE-1], you only need to follow two quick steps: